namesake.

 like the hands of our aunt

-who offers critiques pithy and intellige-ant
+who offers critiques pithy & intellige-ant

 about our making these lines scan better,